What is carbon monoxide? How does it kill?

 Gasoline engine exhaust contains between 7 percent and 12 percent carbon monoxide, which is deadly to human beings.
-This is because combining the fuel and the air in the carburetor first and then creating the spark for the combustion does not burn all the fuel efficiently.
+It is more deadly because the fuel and the air combine in the carburetor first and then create the spark for the combustion.
+This process does not burn all the fuel efficiently.
 The fuel that is not fully burned comes out in the exhaust in the form of toxic chemicals.

-On the other hand, a properly tuned diesel engine produces exhaust that contains about 1 percent carbon monoxide because the fuel is burned much more efficiently, especially when the engine is idling.
+On the other hand, a properly tuned diesel engine produces exhaust that contains about 1 percent carbon monoxide.
+This is the case because the fuel is burned much more efficiently, especially when the engine is idling.
 That is why truck drivers can leave their trucks on all night without fear and why diesel-powered vehicles and equipment are favored in mining or enclosed situations.